peter-avg/template-rs/README.md

-# mimir-rs
+# template-rs

-A tool for visualizing process information in MacOS
+A template for rust projects